STEER-NWE

 In the pursuit for a fair energy transition, metropolitan across Northwest Europe (NWE) face a major challenge: the dominance of fossil-fuelled private car use has led the transport sector to become the largest energy consumer and major contributor to greenhouse gas (GHG) emissions.
 Low Emission Zones (LEZs) help reduce pollution, but often create conflicting interests between energy, housing, and transport policies.

 Against this background, electric carsharing emerges as an energy-efficient solution that supports and aligns with EU climate and environment goals.
-The STEER-NWE project aims to enable the upscaling of electric carsharing through a transnational and cross-departmental approach, focused on three thematic areas:
+The STEER-NWE project aims to enable the upscaling of electric carsharing through a transnational and cross-departmental approach, focused on three thematic areas.

 Supported by the use of digital tools and community input, STEER-NWE helps local governments create inclusive, energy-smart e-carsharing systems.